DaveBenham/VenomPremium/README.md

 The warp value ranges from an arbitrary -100% to 100%

 The **WARP** knob sets the base Warp value.
-The associated bipolar CV input and small attenuverter can modulate the Warp value.
+The associated bipolar CV input and small attenuverter can additively modulate the Warp value.
 The sum of the knob plus attenuated CV is clamped to the range for the current mode.
 With the Warp knob at the default noon position, and no CV, there is no Warp effect.

 The traces below demonstrate the different Warp effects that are available.
 CCW represents full counter-clockwise Warp, and CW represents full clockwise Warp.
 Each trace uses a decay ratio of 1 and a frequency ratio of 15.